 So I enrolled in a writing class.
 In the end I decided that actually I’d prefer to study film, so I never went to the writing course.
 So I spent a whole year pissing about, doing some writing, short film courses and writing a feature script.

-I did a year of film school, in which the main organiser hinted I’d never make it, and the main lecturer told me I wasn’t much of a writer.
+I did a year of film school, in which the main organiser hinted I’d never make it, and the main lecturer told me I wasn’t a writer.
 I never actually got the paperwork saying I passed, as I chucked a wobbly over my final product.
-But I started a film production company with some friends and spent the next year trying to make it as film makers.
+But I started a film production company with some friends and spent the next year trying to make it as filmmakers.

 Because we were varying degrees of unsuccessful, I had a lot of free time.
-A friend called Todd Spehr (buy his book on Drazen Petrovic here http://www.amazon.co.uk/Drazen-Remarkable-Legacy-Mozart-Basketball/dp/1502999552 ) was getting into basketball writing, and wanted my advice on blogging, as I’d done a bit of blogging before.
+A friend called Todd Spehr (buy his book on Drazen Petrovic) was getting into basketball writing, and wanted my advice on blogging, as I’d done a bit of blogging before.
 I gave him my advice, and then he turned around and said, “why aren’t you blogging on cricket”, and it turned out I had no real answer.

 So I started cricket with balls, and soon it was doing better than my film company.
 Far better.
 Shockingly well.
-It was written in the voice of a character I was also writing a cult terrorist leader in.
+It was written in the voice of a character I had invented for a book, he was a cult terrorist leader.
 And people really liked that.
-I mean it was insane bullshit, with proper cricket analysis hidden behind pictures of Natalie Portman and fucken assloads of swearing.
+I mean it was insane bullshit, with proper cricket analysis hidden behind pictures of Natalie Portman and more swearing than a fucken hatfull of arseholes.

 Then I started to get offers of jobs in the UK for cricket writing, and I tried to get the same offers in Melbourne, but couldn’t even get a response.
 So I moved to the UK.